HVS CODE OF COMMUNITY

 FULL SELVES

 We reject conduct that inhibits the right of any community member to show up as their full selves.
-We ask that all members of the HVSF community bring all that they are and all that they can do to our collective work as theatermakers, and therefore we will not tolerate or ignore discrimination, intimidation, belittlement of any kind, or the diminishment of the lived experience of any community member.
+We ask that all members of the HVS community bring all that they are and all that they can do to our collective work as theatermakers, and therefore we will not tolerate or ignore discrimination, intimidation, belittlement of any kind, or the diminishment of the lived experience of any community member.

 A COLLECTIVE OF THEATERMAKERS